-Also don’t be afraid to invest (your profits) in marketing campaigns.
+Also, don’t be afraid to invest (your profits) in marketing campaigns.
 If done correctly, it will definitely pay off.

 16. Align Your Marketing Campaigns with Your Inventory

 You have to make sure that all of your processes are coordinated.
-If you run a big marketing campaign that will very likely give you a huge traffic boost, make sure you have enough products in store to be able to deal with the increased orders.
+If you run a big marketing campaign that will very likely give you a huge traffic boost, make sure you have enough products in the store to be able to deal with the increased orders.

-Nothing worse than loosing potential customers because products are out of stock and they don’t want to wait until there are new ones available.
+Nothing worse than losing potential customers because products are out of stock and they don’t want to wait until there are new ones available.
 Make sure the different processes in your business align with each other.